会社設立 · Japan Incorporation

 Minimum JPY 1 legally.
 Capital amount affects corporate bank account approval and business credibility.
 If you also need a Business Manager Visa, a separate capital threshold applies – see our immigration page.

-Aplash coordinates capital injection verification and bank account opening.
+Aplash coordinates capital injection verification and prepares your bank account application.

 Articles of Incorporation